 What are p – Block Elements?

 We have shown the p block elements in the diagram below.
 These elements are usually good conductors of electricity.
-They have a shiny lustre.
-They are good conductors, owing to the fact that they have a tendency to lose their electrons.
+Because they have a tendency to lose their electrons.
+Also, they have a shiny lustre.

 In this block, you will find some of the most amazing and diverse properties of various elements, like Gallium.
 It is a p block metal that can actually melt in your palms.
 On the other hand p block elements also have silicon that is a metalloid.
 It is a very important component in the making of glass.